jaykhan-dev/jkvp/docs/blog/blockchain/README.md

 ## Proof of Work

-Proof of Work is the main consensus used by Bitcoin and Ethereum to add blocks to the ledger.
+Proof of Work is the main consensus protocol used by Bitcoin and Ethereum to add blocks to the ledger.
 This is rewarded by the respective cryptocurrencies when the [ASIC mining machines](https://www.newegg.com/p/pl?d=bitcoin+asic) solve a very hard cryptographic problem.

 [Bitcoin wiki:](https://en.bitcoin.it/wiki/Proof_of_work)